erich666/McUsd/README.md

 Without shadows, it is a little difficult to tell if the DistantLight in McUsd.usda is being used.
 By pressing "F11" (or View -> Toggle Viewer Mode), we can see that the DistantLight and DomeLight have been read in (the camera has not).
 These lights can be toggled off by right-clicking and selecting "Make Invisible".
 Doing so, the DomeLight appears to have no effect, neither to direct illumination nor as a background environment map.

 The lava light source seems oversaturated.
-As discussed in "Observations", the emissive texture is scaled up by a factor of 1000.
+As discussed in ["Observations"](#observations) above, the emissive texture is scaled up by a factor of 1000.
 Removing this scale factor, which is done in the file McUsd_unscaled_lava.usda, the lava looks more reasonable:

 ![UsdView unscaled lava](/images/usdview_unscaled_lava.png "UsdView unscaled lava")